 The Fox Cities region sees a lower percentage of births paid for by Medicaid or BadgerCare than the state Medicaid average and a higher percentage of births with prenatal care in the first trimester.
 Beyond the biological risk of low birthweight that is connected with the age of the mother, there are several socioeconomic risks with teen pregnancy, including lower education levels, higher rates of poverty, and poorer quality of life for children of teenage mothers.
-The percentage of live births paid for by Medicaid or BadgerCare Plus is another indicator of socioeconomic risk.
-Where the percentage of babies born with a low birth weight decreased in Outagamie and Winnebago, Calumet saw a small rise from 2009 to 2013.
-The percentage of children without health insurance in Winnebago decreased from 2012 to 2014, alongside state and national trends, however, Outagamie saw a contrasting rise in uninsured children between 2013 and 2014.
-Despite these small increases, the overall health outcome ranking increased in Outagamie between 2013 and 2015.
+The percentage of births paid for by Medicaid or BadgerCare Plus is another indicator of socioeconomic risk.
+Where the percentage of babies born with a low birth weight decreased in Outagamie County, Calumet and Winnebago saw an increase from 2016 to 2018.

 Diabetes and Obesity

-Both Calumet and Outagamie saw an increase in adult obesity between 2007 and 2011(1), as the prevalence of type 1 and 2 diabetes also increased, falling slightly in 2015.
-Alongside this, the mortality rate for diabetes-related deaths increased between 2011 and 2013 in Outagamie and in Calumet for that same period but decreased in Winnebago.
+Both Calumet and Outagamie saw an increase in adult obesity between 2007 and 2018(1), as the prevalence of type 1 and 2 diabetes also increased in 2018.
+Alongside this, the three-year average mortality rate for diabetes-related deaths significantly decreased between 2015 and 2018 in Calumet County, remained stable for Outagamie, and increased in Winnebago.
 An estimated 27.8% of people living with diabetes in the United States are currently undiagnosed(2).
 It may be that increased coverage will improve access to preventive health screening, earlier diagnosis and ultimately better health outcomes for diseases like diabetes.
-In the Fox Cities region, there is a small decrease in the percentage of adults without health insurance and a fairly constant percentage of the population receiving Medicaid from 2012 to 2014.
-Encouragingly, the percentage of adults having blood pressure and cholesterol checks has increased across the Fox Cities region since 2011.